-Dollar inches up from 2-1/2 year low vs euro; focus on U.S. data
+FOREX-Dollar inches up from 2-1/2 year low vs euro; focus on US data

 Australia's central bank is widely expected to keep its cash rate at a record low of 1.5 percent at its policy review due at 0430 GMT on Tuesday, according to a Reuters poll.

 Market participants will also be watching out for any comments from the Reserve Bank of Australia regarding the recent strength of the Australian dollar.
+(Reporting by Masayuki Kitano; Editing by Lisa Twaronite & Shri Navaratnam)